 In September 2017, civil rights attorney Andrew Laufer sued the Bureau of Prisons, alleging that after prisoner Robert Grant was beaten to death at MCC New York in May 2015, prison staff tried to cover it up, telling the man’s family that he died of an overdose.

-In January 2017, activist Martin Gottesfeld, who was in solitary confinement at MCC New York City for his involvement in a cyber-attack of Boston health care facilities in defense of a patient, wrote an open letter to the Attorney General, the Department of Justice’s Office of the Inspector General, the Bureau of Prisons’ Acting Director, and the Huffington Post alleging prisoner mistreatment and inadequate medical care.
+In January 2017, activist Martin Gottesfeld, who was in solitary confinement at MCC New York (Manhattan Detention Center) for his involvement in a cyber-attack of Boston health care facilities in defense of a patient, wrote an open letter to the Attorney General, the Department of Justice’s Office of the Inspector General, the Bureau of Prisons’ Acting Director, and the Huffington Post alleging prisoner mistreatment and inadequate medical care.

 In February 2016, The Intercept reported that MCC New York’s pre-trial isolation practices are worse than Guantanamo, according to at least one prisoner who has been held at both facilities and an attorney who has represented clients at both locations.